Buying your first home explained

 - Make sure that you take your time when choosing your home.
 Don't rush into anything just because you're anxious to get into the housing market.
 It can feel like there’s a lot of pressure to get on the housing ladder, especially when the market is busy, but it's important to find a place that you really love and that meets the majority of your needs.
 Being clear on what you’re looking for in a home can help focus your property search.

 - Be realistic about what you can afford.
 It's easy to get caught up in the excitement of buying a home and overspend on your budget.
 Make sure to stick to what you can realistically afford so that you don't end up viewing properties you can’t buy.
-When offering on a property, you should have a clear understanding of how much you are willing to pay for it, especially if it goes for above the asking price.
-It can be easy to get caught up in the excitement of a bidding war.
+When offering on a property, you should have a clear understanding of the property’s value and how much you are willing to pay for it, especially if it goes for above the asking price.
+It can be easy to get caught up in the excitement of a bidding war and you don’t want to struggle afterwards with mortgage repayments you can’t keep up with.

 - Explore the local area.
 It’s important to know where you want to live and what the area is like.
 You can drive, walk or cycle past properties you’re interested in to see them from the outside and explore nearby streets.
 To get a good feel for the neighbourhood, go at different times of the day.
 Not only will you see what local traffic is like, but you should get an idea of how considerate the neighbours are to one another.